As a parent, what is my role, and what can I do to best support my child’s education?

 - Not understand how to complete the task?

-- Schedule learning at a time when you, another adult, or an older sibling can answer questions or offer help.
+- Set times in the schedule when you, another adult, or an older sibling can answer questions or offer help.

 - Remove any distractions from your child’s learning space.